 I carried out my Fulbright project in Medellín, living there with my family from September to December 2023.
 I partnered with a host institution, Universidad de Antioquia, and received guidance from a mentor in the education department.
 I spent my mornings at Institución Educativa Fe y Alegría Luis Amigó (Amigó), a public school in the neighborhood of Moravia, where I observed classrooms; conducted interviews with students, staff, and families; and taught the occasional lesson as a guest teacher.
-Afternoons were spent visiting other schools, meeting staff at community organizations, or meeting over coffee with families and teachers to ask them more about their experiences.
-In between, I transcribed and coded interviews or sat at my desk at the university to read everything I could about migration and education in the region.
+Afternoons were spent visiting other schools, meeting staff at community organizations, or meeting over coffee with families over 30 Colombian and Venezuelan students between